 Line (AC) Input: 120/277 V & Universal Chargers

 - Universal 100–240 V: some models accept global mains; still verify frequency tolerance (50/60 Hz) on the nameplate.
+Higher-voltage feeders may also support centralized 24V emergency lighting in larger systems, though this note focuses on unit equipment.

 - Transfer: on loss of AC, solid-state transfer switches to battery in < 1 s (typ. < 0.5 s).